 On some laptops, the PrtScr key isn’t primarily reserved for but it also performs other tasks.
 If that’s the case, you need to press the Fn key along with PrtScr so you can properly take a screenshot.
 Let’s now take a look at how you can use the above-mentioned methods on your laptop.

 If you want to save a on the , you need to press + PrtScr + Fn.
-Then edit the image in Paint or other and save it in your desired folder.
+Then edit the image in Paint or another and save it in your desired folder.

-But if you want to save the screenshot directly on your hard drive, you should press Windows key + PrtScn + Fn.
+But if you want to save the screenshot directly on your hard drive, you should press the Windows key + PrtScn + Fn.